 I wonder whether Melissa inherited her feminist politics from her mother.
-She describes her as radical, while the Benn side agenda defining feminist politics for young of the family was more conservative, but women today.
-Issues such as wages for inevitably we are products of our time and domestic labour seem slightly anachronistic she perceived the responsibilities of running now, but I wonder how much has actually a home and caring for children as being changed. restrictive for her mother and women of her generation.
+She describes her as radical, while the Benn side of the family was more conservative, but inevitably we are products of our time and she perceived the responsibilities of running a home and caring for children as being restrictive for her mother and women of her generation.

-'Young women today are are quite angry and finding new problems - which is absolutely 'I decided it was constraining them right.
-The whole debate in the 70s, the although I don't think they felt that.
-I thought personal is political and all that, in terms of 'I don't want to be defined and told I have to domestic life, has disappeared.
-It's seen as a have a woman's life.
-I was quite cross and piece of social history, but my understanding I think that's right when you're young and of the figures is that women still largely take you should influence the older generation.
-I on most of the care for children.
-Men do a definitely influenced both my parents and I few hours more domestic work a week than think it's fair to say my feminism affected my they used to. mother and she would acknowledge that.'
+'I decided it was constraining them - although I don't think they felt that.
+I thought 'I don't want to be defined and told I have to have a woman's life.
+I was quite cross and I think that's right when you're young and you should influence the older generation.
+I definitely influenced both my parents and I think it's fair to say my feminism affected my mother and she would acknowledge that.'

-'This depresses me.
-The idea of being a As a teenager, Melissa would argue with good parent has become more and more her dad about women's rights and their developed, and in some ways it's great, but proscribed roles and launched possibly her it's more time consuming.
-The amount you first campaign by putting up posters with have to do to be more present with your drawings of her mum doing the hoovering child and you're also meant to be amazingly and bearing the legend, 'fight sexism in the successful and I don't think anyone is calling Benn family.'
-Her father's teasing riposte was out the impossibility of that.' a series of posters saying, 'Melissa Benn never does any housework, she doesn't As people are living longer, the question know what she's talking about.'
+As a teenager, Melissa would argue with her dad about women's rights and their proscribed roles and launched possibly her first campaign by putting up posters with drawings of her mum doing the hoovering and bearing the legend, 'fight sexism in the Benn family.'
+Her father's teasing riposte was a series of posters saying, 'Melissa Benn never does any housework, she doesn't know what she's talking about.'